lqu/lstmgo/README.md

 `[0, 1, 323, 438, 309, 647, 62, 673, 303, 633]`

 For a quick view of the mapping, run command `nl -v0 moves.gtp`.
+The order doesn't matter, as long as its consistent and "boardsize" is mapped to 0 for padding.
 The total 735 moves are from the following.

 ```
 1. boardsize      1     (size = 19)